vittorioromeo/ecst/README.md

 * *"How do control whether my system runs in parallel, or as a single thread?*"

-    * When defining system signature lists, enable *inner parallelism* by calling [allow_inner_parallelism()](https://github.com/SuperV1234/ecst/blob/7f0f84a0e496d0a83ce07a41260f08528bbf79ac/include/ecst/settings/data.hpp#L118) or disable it by calling [singlethreaded()](https://github.com/SuperV1234/ecst/blob/7f0f84a0e496d0a83ce07a41260f08528bbf79ac/include/ecst/settings/data.hpp#L128).
-Inner parallelism strategies can be customized and composed at compile-time.
+    * Context-wide *inner parallelism* must be enabled by calling [allow_inner_parallelism()](https://github.com/SuperV1234/ecst/blob/7f0f84a0e496d0a83ce07a41260f08528bbf79ac/include/ecst/settings/data.hpp#L118) in order to allow systems to be split in multiple *sub-tasks*.
+Inner parallelism strategies can be customized and composed at compile-time for particular systems, during *system signature* definition.

 *  *"What is the difference between making my system single-threaded vs disabling inner paralellism?"*